dawsonc96/Sharpe-Ratio-Project/README.md

 ## Visualize & summarize daily values for the S&P 500
 <p>Let's also take a closer look at the value of the S&amp;P 500, our benchmark.</p>

+## The inputs for the Sharpe Ratio: Starting with Daily Stock Returns
+<p>The Sharpe Ratio uses the difference in returns between the two investment opportunities under consideration.</p>
+<p>However, our data show the historical value of each investment, not the return.
+To calculate the return, we need to calculate the percentage change in value from one day to the next.
+We'll also take a look at the summary statistics because these will become our inputs as we calculate the Sharpe Ratio.
+Can you already guess the result?</p>

+## Daily S&P 500 returns
+<p>For the S&amp;P 500, calculating daily returns works just the same way, we just need to make sure we select it as a <code>Series</code> using single brackets <code>[]</code> and not as a <code>DataFrame</code> to facilitate the calculations in the next step.</p>

+## Calculating Excess Returns for Amazon and Facebook vs. S&P 500
+<p>Next, we need to calculate the relative performance of stocks vs. the S&amp;P 500 benchmark.
+This is calculated as the difference in returns between <code>stock_returns</code> and <code>sp_returns</code> for each day.</p>